 Text and Data Mining (TDM) is the analysis of large quantities of digital information to identify and analyze patterns and trends.
 TDM uses tools such as scripts, robots, agents, or other computer programs to extract data.

-If your research involves mining content from the library’s electronic resource subscriptions, please contact your Subject Librarian for a consultation.
+If your research involves mining any copyrighted content, including library resources, please contact your Subject Librarian for a consultation.
 Your Subject Librarian can assist you in determining what resources are appropriate for your research and can ensure that you have permissions to mine the content you need.

-In some cases, the library’s license agreements may prohibit mining of content or may require us to notify the resource provider in advance of any mining activity.
+While Fondren Library seeks to include text and data mining options in our license agreements, the library's license agreements often require us to notify the resource provider in advance of any mining activity or, in some cases, may even prohibit mining of content.
 Violating the library’s license agreements can cause Rice University to lose access to the resource and could result in your library resource access being suspended.

 Be aware that some publishers may charge for access to data.